 Today as I pray and think about bringing the Gospel to children, the question arises, “how much longer will we have this privilege?”
 In some respects I feel as if the sands of time are spilling over at a rate not to be contained.
 At the same time, there is a sense that we have as long as we need.
 I’m inclined to believe the reality lies somewhere between the extremes.

-Children are so precious, and I cannot imagine how they process the world in which they find themselves.
-Yes, we have studies about this topic, but no one truly knows the heart of another except God.
+Children are so precious, and I cannot fully understand how they process the world in which they find themselves.
+Yes, we have studies about these topics, but no one truly knows the heart of another except God.

-May we not be discouraged as we move toward wholeness (spirit, soul, and body) in this life.
+May we not be discouraged as we move toward wholeness in this life (spirit, soul, and body).
 May we never buy into the idea that “it’s too late,” or that individual effort is of no value.
 When we share the Good News, our hearers have opportunity to receive the most precious gift ever, something for which they will always be grateful.

 Friends, I pray this is your reality, or that you are encouraged to make this real in your own life.
 Each time you share His Good News, you risk having this kind of heart-swelling joy.
 Ask the One who loves you best and most, and He will direct your path.